Annual Review of Genomics and Human Genetics

 The Annual Review of Genomics and Human Genetics is a peer-reviewed scientific journal published by Annual Reviews since 2000.
 It releases an annual volume of review articles relevant to the fields of genomics and human genetics.
 Aravinda Chakravarti and Eric D. Green have been the journal's co-editors since 2005.
-As of 2022, it has a 2021 impact factor of 9.340.
+As of 2021, Annual Review of Genomics and Human Genetics was published as open access, under the Subscribe to Open model.
+As of 2025, Journal Citation Reports lists the journal's impact factor as 7.9, ranking it thirteenth of 191 journal titles in the category "Genetics & Heredity".

 History

 The Annual Review of Genomics and Human Genetics was first published in 2000.
 The nonprofit publisher Annual Reviews decided that its existing journals of the Annual Review of Medicine and Annual Review of Genetics were shifting their coverage from biochemical genetics to molecular interpretation; the new journal could focus on the intersection of genetics and medicine.
 Another impetus for forming the journal was the then-ongoing Human Genome Project to map the human genome.
 The founding editor was Eric Lander, who stayed in the role through 2004.
 Though it was initially in publication with a print volume, it is now only published electronically.